supermario/elm-pkg-js/proposal.md

    - `martinsstewart_elm_audio_to_js`
    - `martinsstewart_elm_audio_from_js`

-Then the following ports file definition is set at the top of the JS file.
+Then the following ports file definition is set at the top of the `src/my-package-name.js` file, including any required imports (which must always be qualified to prevent collisions).

 ```javascript
 /* elm-pkg-js